NALTP/Rules/README.md

   - (6) There is a catch-all "Don't Be a Dick" rule, which can encompass any number of things.
 Violations of the "DBAD" rule will be dealt with on a case-by-case basis as determined by the CRC.
   - (7) Excessive or targeted group chat during league games will result in a warning and may result in a ban or team forfeiture if the problem persists or is deemed unruly by the CRC.
   - (8) At any point during regular season or playoff games, either captain may request to trim a group and can expect full compliance from both teams.
 A trimmed group requires all non-essential members to leave.
 Players who may stay include:
-    - (a) The eight players scheduled to play in the upcoming half;
+    - (a) The eight players scheduled to play in the upcoming game;
     - (b) Up to two legal substitutes per team for playoff games;
     - (c) Any member of either roster for regular season games;
     - (d) The official captain;